A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Running time: 22 min; B&W; silent

-Stills from Rene Clair's Entr'acte.
+Two stills from René Clair's Entr'acte.
 Left: Marcel Duchamp & Man Ray play chess.
+Right: Francis Picabia and Erik Satie fire a cannon.

 Description: Directed by René Clair, Entr'acte was originally made to fill an interval between two acts of Francis Picabia’s new ballet, Relâche, at the Théâtre des Champs-Elysées in Paris in 1924.

-A few of the scenes include: Two men approach a canon and fire it.
-Rifle-range dummies sway in the wind.
-A dancing ballerina turns into a strange bearded man.
-Two men (Marcel Duchamp & Man Ray) on a roof-top terrace play a game of chess.
-A funeral procession, moving in slow motion, follows a coffin pulled by a camel.
+Among the scenes: Two men approach a canon and fire it; Rifle-range dummies sway in the wind; A dancing ballerina turns into a strange bearded man; Two men (Marcel Duchamp & Man Ray) play a game of chess on a roof-top terrace; A funeral procession, moving in slow motion, follows a coffin pulled by a camel.

 Director: Man Ray